-A closeup infrared image of an eddy observed in the Southern California Bight is shown in Fig. 18, together with corresponding properties from the modelled cyclone C3 (see Figs. 11, 12).
-The observed sea surface temperature (panel a) exhibits a spiraliform cyclonic eddy with a diameter of about 1 km, where the diameter is estimated as the width between the ≈ 13.8 °C isotherms (purple) on either side.
-Special features are the low temperature patches (black) close to the eddy centre suggesting upwelling, and the bright ripples in the southwest which are probably caused by internal waves.
-One may note also the cold spots "S" along the periphery; they are definitely not caused by a malfunction of the camera, because they show up at different positions in a sequence of images taken within a period of about 20 minutes.
-Potentially, they are created by intense vertical mixing (cf. Figure 2 in Marmorino et al. (2018)).
-For comparison with C3, the potential temperature and salinity at 15 m depth are provided in panels b and c.
-This depth was selected as the mixed-layer depth at the corresponding position in R100 is about 9 m and the surface signal of C3 is hardly resolved (cf. potential temperature and salinity on 26 June in Fig. 5).
-The overall structures of the C3 salinity and the sea surface temperature of the observed eddy are looking similar but the smaller details visible in the latter are not reproduced by C3: these are the ripples in the southwest, the cold spots, and as well the texture of the tracer field in the core.
-Most probably, this is due to the insufficient horizontal resolution of R100 or non-hydrostatic effects which are not included in the applied ROMS version.
+A close-up infrared image of an eddy observed in the Southern California Bight is shown in Fig. 18, together with corresponding properties from the modelled cyclone C3 (see Figs. 11, 12).
+The observed sea surface temperature (panel a) exhibits a spiraliform cyclonic eddy with a diameter of about 1 km; the diameter is estimated as the width between the ≈ 13.8 °C isotherms (purple) on either side.
+Special features are the low-temperature patches (black) close to the eddy centre, suggesting upwelling, and the bright ripples in the southwest which are probably caused by internal waves.
+One may also note the cold spots "S" along the periphery; they are definitely not caused by a malfunction of the camera because they show up at different positions in a sequence of images taken within a period of about 20 min.
+Potentially, they are created by intense vertical mixing (see Marmorino et al., 2013 and Fig. 2 in Marmorino et al., 2018).
+For comparison with C3, the potential temperature and salinity at 15 m of depth are provided in panels (b) and (c).
+This depth was selected as the mixed-layer depth at the corresponding position in R100 is about 9 m and the surface signal of C3 is hardly resolved (see potential temperature and salinity on 26 June in Fig. 5).
+The overall structures of the C3 salinity and the sea surface temperature of the observed eddy look similar, but the smaller details visible in the latter are not reproduced by C3: these are the ripples in the southwest, the cold spots, and the texture of the tracer field in the core.
+Most probably, this is due to the insufficient horizontal resolution of R100 or nonhydrostatic effects which are not included in the applied ROMS version.

-There are two observational studies available regarding necessary instability criteria at fronts (Thomas et al., 2013; Zhong et al., 2017) but they are not comparable to the maps in Fig. 14 because the criteria were computed along vertical sections across the Gulf Stream front and in a large anticyclonic eddy in the South China Sea, respectively.
+There are two observational studies available regarding necessary instability criteria at fronts (Thomas et al., 2013; Zhong et al., 2017), but they are not comparable to the maps in Fig. 14 because the criteria were computed along vertical sections across the Gulf Stream front and in a large anticyclonic eddy in the South China Sea, respectively.
 Concerning frontogenetic or frontolytic processes, computations or estimations of the components of the frontal tendency equation from observational data are not known to the authors.

 Comprehensive observations of the frontal circulation (Pollard and Regier, 1992; Rudnick, 1996; Pallàs-Sanz et al., 2010) confirm the secondary circulation pattern as predicted from theoretical considerations and numerical models.
-However, the above studies did not resolve STTPs and the extrema of the vertical velocity are correspondingly low with $\mathcal{O}(10 \text{ m day}^{-1})$.
-Namely, the vertical velocities in the front shown in Fig. 16e and j are on the same order but this is due to the low water depth.
-On the contrary, the higher-resolution observations of a submesoscale front oriented along the periphery of a mesoscale eddy (Adams et al., 2017) confirm vertical velocities of $\mathcal{O}(100 \text{ m day}^{-1})$.
-Moreover, it was demonstrated that within the same front existed confluent and diffluent regions of the cross-frontal velocity.
+However, the above studies did not resolve STTPs, and the extrema of the vertical velocity are correspondingly low with $\mathcal{O}(10 \,\mathrm{m}\,\mathrm{d}^{-1})$.
+Namely, the vertical velocities in the front shown in Fig. 16e and j are of the same order, but this is due to the low water depth.
+On the contrary, the higher-resolution observations of a submesoscale front oriented along the periphery of a mesoscale eddy (Adams et al., 2017) confirm vertical velocities of $\mathcal{O}(100 \,\mathrm{m}\,\mathrm{d}^{-1})$.
+Moreover, it was demonstrated that within the same front there were confluent and diffluent regions of the cross-frontal velocity.
 This does not necessarily prove that the ageostrophic velocity changes sign, but it indicates that the generally accepted picture of the secondary circulation is only valid in the case of frontogenesis driven by an externally imposed deformation field.